Tips for Perfection

-Making yogurt with EasiYo is as easy as 1–2–3 ...
+Making Perfect Yogurt with EasiYo is Easy...
 Anyone can do it!

-Here's a few things to ensure your success in making EasiYo Yogurt - anytime, anywhere!
+Here's a few tips to ensure your success in making EasiYo Yogurt - anytime, anywhere!

-Ensure the water that you put into the yogurt jar is tepid-cold, and NOT warm and NOT very cold.
+Ensure the water that you put into the yogurt JAR is at a tepid room temperature - NOT very warm and NOT very cold.

 It's important the water in the jar is clean drinking water ie. treated water supply, cold-boiled or bottled water.